 - Contact the Tulare County Child Welfare Services hotline:

 Description: This training is given to ensure mandated reporters that work with children are educated on what constitutes child abuse, how to identify the four types of abuse (physical, sexual, neglect, emotional), the most up-to-date California laws and most importantly how to report suspected abuse.
-This training is offered to Mandated Reporters and those that work/volunteer with children.
+This training is offered FREE to Mandated Reporters and those that work/volunteer with children.
 Customized trainings are available that have a focus on related topics such as developmentally disabled children, shaken baby syndrome and others.

-Program Length: Approximately 1.5 - 2 hours
+Program Length: Approximately 1- 1.5 hours in length.

 A Different World for Children (The effects of a pandemic on development) While the coronavirus pandemic has changed many things around the world, it has not stopped child development.
 Discussions on how to support healthy child development during a pandemic, how the pandemic is affecting young children, and the importance of caring for caregivers.
 It’s not a different understanding of what children need, it’s just a different world right now.

-Domestic Violence and Its Effects on Children For too many children, home is far from a safe haven.
+Family Violence and Its Effects on Children For too many children, home is far from a safe haven.
 Every year, hundreds of millions of children are exposed to domestic violence at home, and this has a powerful and profound impact on their lives and hopes for the future.
 These children not only watch one parent violently assaulting another, they often hear the distressing sounds of violence, or may be aware of it from many telltale signs.

-Why Families Are Important (Resiliency) Family resilience can be defined as the ability of a family to respond positively to an adverse situation and emerge from the situation feeling strengthened, more resourceful, and more confident than its prior state.
+Resiliency (Why families are important) Family resilience can be defined as the ability of a family to respond positively to an adverse situation and emerge from the situation feeling strengthened, more resourceful, and more confident than its prior state.
 This training discusses the understanding of brain development over time and the whole idea of how much is genetic and how much experience is the result of becoming a resilient family.